Gridmarkets/gm-blender-addon/README.md

 ## Installing the Add-on

 ### Installing Dependencies
 The add-on depends on the gridmarkets api library and blender-asset-tracer (BAT).
-Use `python ./setup.py deps` to install the dependencies to the `gridmarkets_blender_addon/lib` directory.
+Use `python setup.py wheels` to install the wheel dependencies to the `gridmarkets_blender_addon/lib` directory.
 Dependencies **must** be installed before using `bzip` or `fdist` as these will not currently check to make sure libraries are downloaded.

 ### Building .Zip File
 To build the add-on as a .zip file that can be imported into blender run `python ./setup.py bzip`.
 The .zip will be